09 Oct Sexual Assault And The Opening Of Old Wounds

 RAINN president Scott Berkowitz explained that…

-For victims of sexual assault, seeing this in the news, hour-after-hour and day-after-day can be overwhelming and bring back vivid memories of a past assault, causing victims to relive moments that they may have thought they were at peace with.
+For victims of sexual assault, seeing assault cases in the news can be overwhelming and bring back vivid memories of a past assault, causing victims to relive moments that they may have thought they were at peace with.
 For some, this can be hard to cope with.
-For others, it can give them the courage to speak out and lend their voice to a powerful force like the #metoo movement that grows stronger and stronger with each new allegation.
+For others, it can be empowering, giving them the courage to speak out and lend their voice to the national discussion.
+In either case, it is important to understand how you or someone you love can be effected.

 But what do you do when these events cause assault-related PTSD triggers, and you feel yourself starting to shut down?